This post may contain affiliate links.

 10 Spanish Language Television Shows Kids Will Love

 There are so many fun shows that have been translated- well- into Spanish.
-I’m listing a few of our favorites here- and I have a more extensive list, including instruction on how to easily change your Netflix audio to Spanish, on my Netflix shows in Spanish post.
+I’m listing a few of our favorites here- and I have a more extensive list, including instructions on how to easily change your Netflix audio to Spanish, on my Netflix shows in Spanish post.

 - El Chavo – This popular Mexican show is great for all ages.
 It’s silly enough for kids of all ages, and has enough double entendre to keep me laughing through every episode.
 A class you can watch on YouTube, Univision, or purchase on Amazon.